Greece Moments Greece Moments

 Orthodox Church “Anastasis ti Christi” in Ermoupoli

-The Catholic Venetians settled on Syros with the first Crusades.
+The Catholic Venetians settled on Syros during the first Crusades.
 Since then, both religions have lived peacefully together for centuries.
-One of the special Syro’s highlight is Easter time, if the date of the Catholic and Orthodox churches falls on the same period.
+One of the special highlights of Syros is Easter, particularly when the Catholic and Orthodox dates fall in the same period.
+For more information, check out our article on Easter in Greece.

 Kykladen Reisefuehrer Inselhopping Buch Ebook PDF Smartphone